ROCm/rocThrust/docs/index.rst

 rocThrust is a parallel algorithm library that has been ported to `HIP <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`_ and `ROCm <https://rocm.docs.amd.com/en/latest/>`_, and uses the `rocPRIM <https://rocm.docs.amd.com/projects/rocPRIM/en/latest/index.html>`_ library.
 There is no CUDA backend for rocThrust.

-The rocThrust public repository is located at `https://github.com/ROCm/rocThrust <https://github.com/ROCm/rocThrust>`_.
+The rocThrust project is located in https://github.com/ROCm/rocm-libraries/tree/develop/projects/rocthrust.

 .. grid:: 2
   :gutter: 3